simonlansing/k3s-proxmox-terraform-ansible/README.md

 ### Ansible setup

-First, update the var file in `inventory/my-cluster/group_vars/all.yml` and update the ```ansible_user``` that you're selected in the cloud-init setup. you can also choose if you wold like to install metallb and argocd. if you are installing metallb, you should also specified an ip range for metallb.
+First, update the var file in `inventory/aragorn/group_vars/all.yml` and update the `ansible_user` that you're selected in the cloud-init setup. you can also choose if you wold like to install metallb and argocd. if you are installing metallb, you should also specified an ip range for metallb.

-if you are running multiple clusters in your kubeconfig file, make sure to disable ```copy_kubeconfig```.
+if you are running multiple clusters in your kubeconfig file, make sure to disable `copy_kubeconfig`.

 after you run the Terrafom file, your file should look like this: